 7.1 Notwithstanding the passing of risk in accordance with clause 6.1 title in the Equipment shall not pass to the Buyer until payment in full has been received by the Seller on any account whatsoever.

 8. DEFECTIVE EQUIPMENT

 8.1 All equipment is sold “as seen” and “as is” unless otherwise agreed in writing by the Seller.
-Therefore the Buyer is under a duty to carry out whatever tests and inspections it deems necessary in order to ascertain whether the Equipment is in a condition satisfactory to the Buyer prior to making an offer to purchase.
+Therefore, the Buyer is under a duty to carry out whatever tests and inspections it deems necessary to ascertain whether the Equipment is in a condition satisfactory to the Buyer prior to making an offer to purchase.

 8.2 The Seller gives no undertaking whatsoever as to the suitability of the Equipment for the purposes of the Buyer and it is incumbent upon the Buyer to ascertain in advance of making an offer to purchase that the Equipment will meet its needs.
 The Buyer must take particular care when intending to use the Equipment for a purpose other than that for which it was originally manufactured that it will be both safe and feasible to do so.
 In such cases the original manufacturer or distributor should always be consulted.

 8.3 The Buyer should be aware that the Equipment may have been modified from its original specification by a previous owner and the Buyer should therefore conduct a thorough examination of the Equipment to ensure it is fit for the intended purpose.

 8.4 If the Buyer believes the Equipment may have been damaged in transit it must inform the Seller immediately upon receipt and confirm this in writing within 48 hours.